 - Allegations of discrimination which are linked to the dismissal

-Disbursements are costs related to your matter that are payable to third parties, such as court fees.
+Disbursements are costs related to your matter that are payable to third parties, such as barrister’s fees if you decide to use a barrister for specialist advice or representation.
 These must be paid directly by you as we do not hold a client account.

-Counsel’s fees estimated between £1000 to £2500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Barrister’s fees are estimated at between £1000 to £2500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
 Counsel will also be paid a brief fee of £1500 – £10,000 excluding VAT depending on the complexity of your case and time spent by Counsel reading into your case and preparing it for the hearing.

 The fees set out above cover all of the work in relation to the following key stages of a claim: